kamesh-a-r/match/README.md

 The initialization happens in the Room database `onOpen()` callback in `DatabaseModule.kt`.

-**Profile Data Includes:**
-- Ananya Sharma (26, UI/UX Designer, Chennai)
-- Rachel Thomas (30, iOS Developer, Bengaluru) - Premium NRI
-- Priya Reddy (25, Web Developer, Hyderabad)
-- Neha Patel (29, Data Analyst, Pune)
-- Sofia D'Souza (27, AI Engineer, Mumbai) - Premium NRI

 **Behavior:**
-- ✅ Data resets every time you kill and reopen the app
+-  Data resets every time you kill and reopen the app
-- ✅ Swipes are temporary - profiles return on app restart
+-  Swipes are temporary - profiles return on app restart
-- ✅ Perfect for testing and demo purposes
+-  Perfect for testing and demo purposes
-- ✅ No need to clear app data manually
+-  No need to clear app data manually

 ### Configuration